TheOneWithTheShot/COMP-348/README.md

-Repo of every assignment in COMP 348
+Repo of every assignment for COMP 348